SharePoint/sp-dev-docs/docs/embedded/tutorials/doc-processing-acs.md

 }
 ```

-Implement method `getDriveItem` to fetch a file from a container.
+Implement the method `getDriveItem` to fetch a file from a container.

 ```ts
 public static async getDriveItem(driveId: string, itemId: string): Promise<any> {